tytydraco/yessleep/out/Why_Im_Terrified_Of_Public_Restrooms.md

 The monkey’s paw between the stalls curled up, wilting.
 I held my breath and prayed another request wouldn’t come.
 I slid my pants up, but the pale plastic toilet seat slammed down with a reverberation so loud I’m sure viewers in the neighboring IMAX theater heard it.

-The black boots in the other stall shifted, and the shadow of the thing inside rose.
-His shadow overtook mine across on the tile floor.
-The man in the stall groaned.
-Something putrid started to occur in his vocal chords.
-A feted wave of nauseating stink unfurled out the back of the man’s gullet.
+The black boots in the other stall shifted.
+The stranger's shadow overtook mine on the tile floor.
+He groaned and something putrid occurred in his vocal chords.
+A fetid wave of nauseating stink unfurled out the back of the man’s gullet.
 He let out a shrill shriek that sounded like the stridulating of an overgrown cicada.

 The next door stall opened, and the long shadow of the man encroached on my door before there was any chance to flee.
 His black boots cast a reaper’s outline across the dirty plastic toes of my sneakers.

 *He was waiting for me.*

-A typhoon went off behind me as I accidentally disturbed the toilet’s red-eyed touch sensor.
+A typhoon went off behind me.
+I'd accidentally disturbed the toilet’s red-eyed touch sensor.

 A bit of leftover paper spat out of the plumbing maelstrom, and drifted under the door.
 I reached for the stall’s latch, breath sputtering in measured beats of refined exhausts of fear.
 The man’s smell snuck its way under the walls worse than before.
 It should say something that in a room where people emptied their bowels that this *guy* smelled worse than brewing cauldrons of crap and piss.
 He had a noxious odor that turned the cramped space into a sepulcher of stink so foul I almost turned back to vomit into the toilet I’d completed my business relationship with.
 I plugged my nose and shook with the speed of a man in the grips of frostbite.
 I placed my fingers on the stall’s handle as the door shook.
 The thing outside chirped and parroted with insectile noises again.

 Sense finally broke through my battle lines of dread.
 I leaned in closer to the canyon between the latch and the stall’s steel skeleton.
 If I could parlay the weight of the door and my own strength, perhaps I could send the man outside flying.
 It would give me enough time to rush out of the restroom shouting bloody murder.
 But, oddly, as I peered in the gap... all I could make out was a pane of red staring back.